DreamerOnACloud/flinkmink/src/content/posts/codepen Resizable Flexbox Layout with Responsive Image.md

 ---
 author: "Dreamer On A Cloud"
-title: "Codepen Resizable Flexbox Layout with Responsive Image"
+title: "Resizable Flexbox Layout with Responsive Image"
 date: "07/11/2024"
 image: "./images/Codepen Resizable Flexbox Layout with Responsive Image.png"
 description: "This code exercise demonstrates how to build a flexible, resizable layout using CSS flexbox.
 The goal is to have two side-by-side elements that adjust to the parent container's size, with one element displaying text and the other displaying an image.
 The image is set to fill its container entirely without stretching, using `object-fit: cover`."